xsoulspace/last_answer/README.md

 ## Getting Started

-You have a cool idea or you need to write a post/article for your blog.
+Do you have a cool idea and need to get it down quickly?
+Or do you blog / write articles on social media?
-You need to write it down as fast as possible.

 Then this app is for you.

-**FEATURES**
+In "ideas" answer the questions, write as many answers as you can to get a brief description of the idea and an understanding of how to implement it.
+In "notes" write posts and articles.

+That's all ! :)

+FEATURES

 "Notes" - for bloggers and those who like to write in social networks: